-Overnight, we found ourselves out of ministry and 6 weeks later living in my parent’s basement.
+Overnight, we found ourselves out of ministry and 6 weeks later, living in my parent’s basement.
 It was in this dark and humbling season that the Lord began His gentle, but painful, work of pruning.

-As He slowly, patiently, and masterfully did His gardening work, my heart began to change.
-New seedlings of hope came forth and they took me by surprise.
+As He slowly, patiently, and masterfully worked on the soil of my heart as only a Master Gardner can do, my heart began to thaw.
+Seedlings of hope sprung forth and took me by surprise.
 The greatest surprise of all was this new feeling I began to experience: I began to feel what I only could imagine was…joy!

 If He can do it for me.
 He can do it for you.

 Come along, dear Friend, because hope, healing, and joy are possible!

 To best serve those I support, I am:

 - A Certified Biblical Life and Mental Health Coach

 - A Member of the American Association of Christian Counselors

 - A Member of the Association of Christians in Health and Human Services